 New Community School

-Inspired by the success of our preschool Jaxnaq’tzb’il Xnaq’tzb’il Kynab’il Qchman and the David Jimenez Learning Center we are planning to build a NEW COMMUNITY SCHOOL that will educate the youth of Cajolá in a respectful and culturally and linguistically appropriate way from preschool through ninth grade.
+Inspired by the success of our preschool Jaxnaq’tzb’il Xnaq’tzb’il Kynab’il Qchman and the David Jimenez Learning Center we are planning to build a NEW COMMUNITY SCHOOL that will educate the youth of Cajolá in a respectful, culturally and linguistically appropriate way from preschool through ninth grade.
 The school is being imagined and created by the community, as they imagine a future for young people so that 10, 15, 20 years from now there won't be such a need to migrate.

 The community school will be a place where future generations can be educated, where their Mam language skills will be valued, where their historical ancestral knowledge will be valued, and where the education will be a a very high quality.
 The educators themselves will be coming from the community so it simultaneously provides jobs to people in the community who have managed to achieve their degrees, and it provides a sense of holistic and culturally appropriate education to the youth of Cajolá.